Blank page B2B product design

 Defined and conducted interviews, surveys, and direct observation with goals of defining our problem space, user pain points, and prototype validation.

 Managed and led design team

-Hiring, team mentorship and coaching, quality of work, timing and prioritization, tools and workflows, design system, team and individual goals / OKRs.
+Hiring, mentorship and coaching, quality of work, timing and prioritization, tools and process, design system, team and individual goals / OKRs.

 Gliffy was looking to grow its core business, increase value to existing customers, and capture new customers by adding a new product to our existing lineup through these goals: